Ryoichi2022/Practice_12/README.md

 	- g. cylinders

 ### Sub Table
-In a meantime, we decided to use the following as supplemental information. <br>
+In a meantime, we decided to use the following as supplemental information.

 	- a. id			- r. paint_color

 	- n. url		- s. image_url